Amirtheahmed/discourse_forum_scraper/README.md

-Here is a concise `README.md` for your Discourse scraper project, describing its purpose and usage:

----

 # Discourse Forum Scraper

 This project is a Python-based tool for scraping topics and posts from a Discourse forum.
 It saves each topic as a Markdown file with YAML front matter metadata, organized by category and subcategory.